-So, if you suffer androgenetic alopecia, skull expansion is the real reason why you're losing your hair!
+So, if you have androgenetic alopecia, skull expansion is the real reason why you're losing your hair.

-Find out why the current theory for hair loss is wrong, and learn which genes are responsible for this type of hair loss.
+Find out why the current theory for male pattern baldness genetics is wrong, and learn which genes are responsible for this type of hair loss.

-Learn how the growth of certain skull bones causes hair loss in millions of men and women around the world.
-In other words, learn the actual mechanism taking place that causes hair follicle miniaturization and hair loss to then develop.
+Learn how the growth of certain skull bones can cause hair loss in millions of men and women around the world.
+In other words, learn the actual mechanism taking place that causes hair follicle miniaturization and hair loss to develop.